succinctlabs/op-succinct/book/advanced/proposer.md

 docker compose logs -f
 ```

+After a few minutes, you should see the `op-succinct/op-proposer` service start to generate range proofs.
+Once enough range proofs have been generated, they will be verified in an aggregate proof and submitted to the L1.

-and to stop the `op-succinct-proposer` service, run:
+To stop the `op-succinct-proposer` service, run:

 ```bash
 docker compose stop